christianblandford/electron-github-autoupdater/README.md

 Clears the autoUpdate cache, should only be used in the event of a bug

+## destory()

+Removes all related IpcMain listeners.
+Should be used when re-initializing the autoUpdater object, if a setting changes or something similar.

 # Using in Renderer

 ## IPC Events